ivanbelyj/CausalModel/README.md

 # Core concepts

 **Causal model** represents all possible situations or states.
 The process in which an individual situation or entity is determined is called **fixation**.
-The library supports dynamic fixation, which can be integrated with external code (for example, which is necessary to stimulate plot responsive to players actions or dynamic personal changes).
+The library supports dynamic fixation, which can be integrated with external code (for example, which is necessary to simulate plot responsive to players actions or dynamic personal changes).

 ## Fact